changyaochen/MECE4520/README.md

 # Data Science for Mechanical Systems
-_Last update: 2023-09-04_.
+_Last update: 2023-09-06_.

 This repo contains the materials for the course "MECE 4520: Data Science for Mechanical Systems", offered by the Department of Mechanical Engineering at Columbia University, during the Fall 2023 term.
 [Link](http://www.columbia.edu/cu/bulletin/uwb/#subj/MECE/E4520-20233-001/) on Directory of Classes.
 Past course evaluations (5-point scale): 4.5 (2022), 4.2 (2021).

 ## Objective
-This course aims to provide the students with a general introduction to data science and machine learning, with hands-on exercises and applications in mechanical systems.
+This course aims to give the students a general introduction to data science and machine learning, with hands-on exercises and applications in mechanical systems.
 The main topics to cover include supervised learning problems, such as linear regressions and classifications; unsupervised learning problems such as clustering; and reinforcement learning problems.
 At the end of the course, the students should be equipped with basic concepts of data science, and comfortable applying them to practical problems.

 ## Time and location
 * Lectures: Monday and Wednesday, 8:40 AM - 9:55 AM.